Projects

 MaPS – Towards an educational programme for Managing Public Space (2019)

-AESOP thematic group activity “teaching planning law” (2019)
+AESOP thematic group activity “Teaching Planning Law” (2019)

 AESOP Lecture “50 years spatial planning in the Netherlands” (2019)

 Within the AESOP lecture series, Thomas Hartmann organized a lecture by Barrie Needham with a co-presentation by Eveline van Leeuwen and a symposium.
+AESOP supports this lecture with 2.000 Euro.

 COST Action Public Value Capture of Increasing Property Values (2018-2022)

-The main aim of this COST Action was the development of a common framework for value capturing and the provision of innovative tools for public value capture based on comparative analysis to optimize the allocation of development costs and benefits.
+The main aim of this COST Action is the development of a common framework for value capturing and the provision of innovative tools for public value capture based on comparative analysis to optimize the allocation of development costs and benefits.
 Thomas Hartmann was a member of the Management Committee.

 COST Action LAND4FLOOD (2017-2021)